Best Roofing Software in 2026: CRM, Estimating, and Project Management

 – Photo capture and notes

-– Invoice/estimate signing
+– Invoice or estimate signing

 – Material ordering or lookup